smart-leds-rs/ws2812-spi-rs/README.md

   spi data.
 - Hosted

-  Intended for device like the raspberry pi or other linux SBCs.
+  Intended for device like the Raspberry Pi or other Linux SBCs.
 Similarly to prerendered it creates all the data beforehand, but sends it using a single call.

 ## It doesn't work!!!
 - Do you use the normal variant?
 Does your spi run at the right frequency?